SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Enumerations.rst

   the train is currently delayed

-The enumeration provides a basic initializer, ``init()``, which assumes that the train's state is ‘on time’.
+The enumeration provides a basic initializer, ``init()``, which assumes that the train's state is “on time”.
 This is a reasonable default state for a train starting out on its journey if no other information is provided.
 The ``init()`` method uses the special ``self`` keyword to refer to